 OUR HISTORY: The Glass Slipper formed in 1997, under the leadership of D. Jacqueline Guzman, as a grass-roots effort to empower women in transitional housing and recovery homes.

 “Never underestimate the power of a small group of committed people to change the world.
 In fact, it is the only thing that ever has.” ~ Margaret Mead.

-We quickly learned that as women were inspired to grasp hold of their future, they began to influence each other for the better.
-We witnessed great things happening within our groups, and we were challenged to reach this demographic at an earlier age as they described adolescence being the pivotal time most life-altering decisions were made.
-So, with their input as to where we might find this demographic (their daughters), we discovered group homes, and embarked on the journey of reaching girls in foster care.
+We quickly learned that as women were inspired to grasp hold of their future, they began to influence each other.
+We witnessed great things happening within our groups and were challenged to reach this demographic at an earlier age as they described adolescence being the pivotal time when most life-altering decisions were made.
+We sought out group homes, where many of their daughters lived, and embarked on the journey of reaching girls in foster care.

 We found group homes to be similar to recovery homes, in the sense of shared living in institutionalized environments, however, a bit more challenging to build connection with disengaged teenagers.
-Nonetheless, with commitment and authenticity, we sought ways to engage them in fun, meaningful activities.
-When our team reflects on what we did best, we agree it was "showing up."
-Youth often commented that we 'really showed up,' basically did what we said we would do.
-And so, decades later, we continue showing up and seeking greater ways to empower young women and girls to discover their voice and intrinsic value.
-This is our passion and mission in serving this demographic.
+Nonetheless, with commitment and authenticity, we sought ways to engage them in meaningful activities to help them discover their voices and intrinsic value.

 Our Name Change:

 While we enjoyed the whimsical Glass Slipper name, unfortunately, it did not reflect the depth of our work.